coopsymbiotic/coop.symbiotic.netbanx/README.md

 support of organisations using it, as well as the very helpful and collaborative CiviCRM community.

-While I do my best to provide volunteer support for this extension, please consider financially contributing to support or development of this extension if you can.
+While we do our best to provide community support for this extension, please consider financially contributing to support or development of this extension if you can.